 Abezethibou in Grimoires and Other Texts

-For example, Collin de Plancy’s Dictionnaire Infernal (1818) mentions him as a Red Sea plotter against winds, syncretic with Kabbalistic watchers.
+For example, Collin de Plancy’s Dictionnaire Infernal (1818) describes him as a demon who stirs up winds over the Red Sea and connects him with Kabbalistic watcher spirits.

-Another good example is The Grand Grimoire (a 19th-century French text), where Abezethibou is a master of demonic pacts, and summoners invoke his magic for wonders.
+Another example is The Grand Grimoire, a 19th-century French book, where Abezethibou is shown as a master of demonic deals, and people call on him for magical feats.

 | Source | Quote |